 First of all, the person must decide what kind of activity is the most profitable and/or possible.
 Business may by conducted as an individual person’s business activity, corporations (limited liability company and joint-stock company) and partnerships (general partnership, limited liability partnership, limited partnership, limited joint-stock partnership).

 To incorporate a new company (in general) the agreement/articles of incorporation etc. must be concluded and share capital must be paid.
 In most cases, a public notary should be involved.
-After this step, it is obligatory to perform registration in the national court Register.
-District Courts keep the national court registers.
+After this step it is obligatory to perform registration in the National Court Register.
+District Courts keep the National Court Registers.

 The newly incorporated company must open a bank account.
 This bank account must be provided to respective Tax Authority.

-Company must also register itself as VAT payer, of course if the activity is linked with VAT.
+The company must also register itself as VAT payer, of course if the activity is linked with VAT.

 4. Payroll and Benefits Providers

 It is popular for all businesses to make use of services of payroll and benefits providers.
-Because of the complexity of tax and social insurance system in Poland even the smallest individual business activities hire accounting companies to provide such services.
-Also making use of benefit providers is more and more popular among local and smaller companies – as for now most of benefit providers’ clients were large, mainly international companies.
+Because of the complexity of tax and social insurance system in Poland, even the smallest individual business activities hire accounting companies to provide such services.
+Also making use of benefit providers is more and more popular among local and smaller companies – as for now most of the benefit providers’ clients were large, mainly international companies.